tembo-io/website/docs/postgres_guides/working-with-json-data-in-postgres/working-with-json-data-in-postgres.md

 In this guide, we studied how you can work with JSON data in the Postgres database from inserting in a table to manipulating data to deleting data.

-If you are struggling to connect to Postgres on your project, we recommend you to check our well-written [Postgres guides](https://tembo.io/docs/category/postgres-guides) to solve your problem.
+Struggling to connect to Postgres on your project?
+Check out our other [Postgres guides](https://tembo.io/docs/category/postgres-guides) for more help.